• Skip to primary navigation

 National Geographic Rock and Fossil Kits

-These sets from National Geographic are by far the best rock kits we have come across.
-They are fantastic quality and something my children come back to over and over again.
+National Geographic has by far the best rock kits we have encountered.
+They are of fantastic quality, and my children come back to them over and over again.

-We preferred the sets with lots of stones rather than the dig kits, but the dig kits are really unusual and definitely something that is great fun to do and takes a bit of time as you have to be quite careful.
+We preferred the sets with lots of stones rather than the dig kits, but the dig kits are really unusual and take a bit of time, which is good!

 Wild Science Kits

-Wild Science are another great science kit brand.
-Our favourite has to be worm world.
+Wild Science is another great science kit brand.
+Our favourite has to be Worm World.
 We loved watching the worms wiggle through the layers!

 Chemistry Kits

-If you don’t fancy a shop bought set it’s often cheaper to make your own science kit!
+If you don’t fancy a shop bought science set, it’s often cheaper to make your own science kits!

 Why not add a copy of Snackable Science, Gross Science or This IS Rocket Science to go with it?